nponeccop/gigabit-io-bench/README.md

 Node.JS  |      1M |  30s |0.03M| *0.03*
 Perl     |     10M |  30s | 0.3M| *0.3*
 Haskell  |    100M |  40s |   3M|  3

+# file-fixed-sequential-write benchmark

+Write as many data as possible to `bench.bin` file as possible.
+8 MB blocks of Q letters are acceptable.

+Hardcode amount of data that makes the benchmark last about 30 seconds on your machine.
+Output the hardcoded calibration constant (final file size in bytes).